Improved Smoothed Analysis of Multiobjective Optimization: Outline of our Approach

 \section{Outline of our Approach}

 To prove our results we adapt and improve methods from the previous analyses by Moitra and O'Donnell~\cite{MoitraO11} and by R\"oglin and Teng~\cite{RoeglinT09} and combine them in a novel way.
-Since all coefficients of the linear objective functions lie in the interval~$[-1,1]$, for every solution~$x\in\S$ the vector~$V^{1\ldots d}x$ lies in the hypercube~$[-n,n]^d$.
+Since all coefficients of the linear objective functions lie in the interval $[-1,1]$, for every solution $x \in \S$ the vector $V^{1\ldots d}x$ lies in the hypercube $[-n\K,n\K]^d$.
 The first step is to partition this hypercube into $\e$-boxes.
-If~$\e$ is very small (exponentially small in~$n$), then it is unlikely that there are two different solutions~$x\in\S$ and~$y\in\S$ that lie in the same $\e$-box~$B$ unless~$x$ and~$y$ differ only in positions that are not perturbed in any of the objective functions, in which case we consider them as the same solution.
+If~$\e$ is very small (exponentially small in~$n$), then it is unlikely that there are two different solutions $x \in \S$ and $y \in \S$ that lie in the same $\e$-box~$B$ unless~$x$ and~$y$ differ only in positions that are not perturbed in any of the objective functions, in which case we consider them as the same solution.
 In the remainder of this section we assume that no two solutions lie in the same $\e$-box.
 Then, in order to bound the number of Pareto-optimal solutions, it suffices to count the number of non-empty $\e$-boxes.

-In order to prove Theorem~\ref{thm:MainFirstMoment} we show that for any fixed $\e$-box the probability that it contains a Pareto-optimal solution is bounded by~$\kappa n^d\phi^d\e^d$ for a sufficiently large constant~$\kappa$.
-This implies the theorem as the number of $\e$-boxes is $(2n/\e)^d$.
+In order to prove Theorem~\ref{thm:MainFirstMoment} we show that for each fixed $\e$-box the probability that it contains a Pareto-optimal solution is bounded by $k \cdot \K^{2d^2+2d+1} n^d\phi^d\e^d$ for the constant $k = 2^{2d^2+3d+1} \cdot (d \cdot (d+1))^{d^2}$ that is hidden in the $O$-notation.
+This implies the theorem as the number of $\e$-boxes is $(2n\K/\e)^d$ and the exponent of~$\K$ is $2d^2 + 3d + 1 \leq 2(d+1)^2$.
 Fix an arbitrary $\e$-box~$B$.
-In the following we will call a solution~$x\in\S$ a \emph{candidate} if there is a realization of~$V$ such that~$x$ is Pareto-optimal and lies in~$B$.
-If there was only a single candidate~$x\in\S$, then we could bound the probability that there is a Pareto-optimal solution in~$B$ by the probability that this particular solution~$x$ lies in~$B$.
-This probability can easily be bounded from above by~$\e^d\phi^d$.
-However, in principle, every solution~$x\in\S$ can be a candidate and a union bound over all of them leads to a factor of~$|\S|$ in the bound, which we have to avoid.
+In the following we will call a solution $x \in \S$ a \emph{candidate} if there is a realization of~$V$ such that~$x$ is Pareto-optimal and lies in~$B$.
+If there was only a single candidate $x \in \S$, then we could bound the probability that there is a Pareto-optimal solution in~$B$ by the probability that this particular solution~$x$ lies in~$B$.
+This probability can easily be bounded from above by $\e^d\phi^d$ in the non-zero-preserving case.
+However, in principle, every solution $x\in\S$ can be a candidate and a union bound over all of them leads to a factor of~$|\S|$ in the bound, which we have to avoid.